The Langkawi Show

 This is Malaysia's first contemporary cultural show which immerses the audience into Malaysian life one dish at a time.
 Hosted by the country’s legendary shadow puppets, this show features unique tales of Malaysian customs and folklore.
 Join us in a feast for the senses where traditional storytelling, mixed media and live performance are paired with your dining experience.

 In December 2019, Hester directed The Langkawi Show in collaboration with Fat Cupid, a Peranakan cuisine inspired restaurant.
-In 2020, Wayang Kitchen will return to Fat Cupid.
-Watch this space!
+For more Wayang Kitchen shows directed by Hester, see HERE

 Romeoé et Juliette